 Since 2003, Nick has been a member of the horn for section for Grammy® Award-winning recording artist Michael Bublé.
 He has performed on several Michael Bublé recordings, including Crazy Love, Nobody But Me, and the Grammy® Award- winning Michael Bublé Meets Madison Square Garden.
 Nick has also worked and recorded with prominent artists such as Lady Antebellum, Josh Groban, Bryan Adams, David Foster, Mariah Carey, Mary J. Blige, Kendrick Scott, Aaron Parks, Lionel Loueke, Patrick Cornelius, Dayna Stephens, Jeff Ballard, Terence Blanchard, and Gretchen Parlato.
 Television performances include the Tonight Show, Late Show with David Letterman, Today Show, Oprah, Ellen and Saturday Night Live.
 He has performed at the Umbria Jazz, Montreal Jazz, and St. Lucia Jazz Festivals, and at venues such as Madison Square Garden, Radio City Music Hall, Sydney Opera House, Royal Albert Hall, Blue Note Jazz Club and Ronnie Scott's.

 In 2009, Vayenas became a leader in his own right, releasing his acclaimed debut album, Synesthesia, on drummer Kendrick Scott’s World Culture Music label.
 "A well conceived album and more than casually ambitious", wrote Nate Chinen of the New York Times.
-He has since released five more well received albums, the most recent being 'Time Remembered', due out in early 2019.
+He has since released five more well received albums, the most recent being 'Time Remembered' in January of 2019.